jldec/google-sheet-pr-sync/README.md

 This is the companion repo to the blog post [Syncing GitHub PRs with a Google Sheet](https://jldec.me/blog/using-ai-to-sync-github-prs-with-google-sheets).

 ## How it works
 Shell scripts [create-pr](https://github.com/jldec/google-sheet-pr-sync/blob/main/create-pr), [close-pr](https://github.com/jldec/google-sheet-pr-sync/blob/main/close-pr), and [list-prs](https://github.com/jldec/google-sheet-pr-sync/blob/main/list-prs) use git and the [gh CLI](https://cli.github.com/) to manipulate PRs from within the cloned repo directory.
-Only `list-prs` is required for sync'ing.
+Only `list-prs` is required for syncing.

 Calling [./sheet sync](https://github.com/jldec/google-sheet-pr-sync/blob/main/sheet) invokes `./list-prs --json` and pipes the JSON output into curl, which POSTs the data to the Google Apps script installed as a Web App on the Google sheet.